JonnieSparkles/app-factory/README.md

 TURBO_USE_SHARED_CREDITS=true
 ```

 Keep your primary wallet offline.
-The deployment wallet has limited funds and can be rotated regularly.
+The deployment wallet has limited revokable funds and can be rotated regularly.

 **General Security:**
 - Never commit wallet files to git